Slavery in ancient Rome: Taxes and tariffs

 During the Republic, the only regular revenue from slaveholding collected by the state was a tax placed on manumissions starting in 357 BC, amounting to 5 percent of the slave's estimated value.
-In 183 BC, Cato the Elder as censor placed a sumptuary tax on slaves that had cost 10,000 asses or more, calculated at a rate of 3 denarii per 1,000 asses on an assessed value ten times the purchase price In 40 BC, the triumvirs attempted to impose a tax on slave ownership, which was squelched by "bitter opposition.
+In 183 BC, Cato the Elder as censor placed a sumptuary tax on slaves that had cost 10,000 asses or more, calculated at a rate of 3 denarii per 1,000 asses (with the denarius at the time equaling 16 asses) on an assessed value ten times the purchase price In 40 BC, the triumvirs attempted to impose a tax on slave ownership, which was squelched by "bitter opposition".